 In an effort to support our partner school districts during the constant changes in response to the COVID-19 global pandemic, Read Better Be Better (RBBB) has modified its afterschool core programming.
-RBBB understands that students may not be participating in afterschool programs in the traditional sense, and has created multiple programming options for the fall: the Read Better Be Better Family Literacy Program, Read Better Be Better At Home, and Read Better Be Better Connect.
+RBBB understands that students may not be participating in afterschool programs in the traditional sense, and has created multiple programming options for the fall: the Read Better Be Better Family Literacy Program and Read Better Be Better At Home.

 The Read Better Be Better Family Literacy Program provides families with resources and materials in order to replicate the RBBB after-school program at home.
 Family Literacy Kits include all materials necessary to improve 3rd-grade reading comprehension: a curriculum guide with instructions for parents and caregivers, a literacy resource sheet, a pencil and sharpener, sticky notes, and several reading materials.
 Families that do not have access to a Family Literacy Kit or the means to pick one up from our office are able to download the Family Literacy curriculum guide in either English or Spanish from our website.